 It’s hard to manage your agency’s time more effectively if you don’t know how you’re currently spending it.
 This is where a time tracking solution comes in handy.

-By having your team members track their time, you can establish your agency’s utilization rate — which is the percentage of your employee’s time that can actually be billed to clients.
+By having your team members track their time, you can establish your agency’s capacity utilization rate — which is the percentage of your employee’s time that can actually be billed to clients.
 The average utilization rate is around 60%.
 If your agency is coming in a lot lower than that, now you have some hard data about what other tasks are absorbing your team’s time.

 Additionally, time tracking will help you avoid overservicing your clients.
 When you overservice, you’re spending time you’re not getting paid for.
 Yet, 67% of agencies believe they overservice at least half of their clients.
+Here's why time tracking can save you money.

 2. Templatize your work intake process